mjheick/simplesamlphp-modules-blank/README.md

 # Installation

-Copy files to your modules folder in your SimpleSAMLphp installation.
+Copy files to your modules folder in your SimpleSAMLphp installation into a folder called 'blank'.
 By default this module is enabled out of the box.

 # Configuration